b1conrad/OpenWest2018/README.md

 3. a multitude of smart phones

 ### The registration kiosk
 A small machine at the booth, running a pico engine.
+The file registration/kiosk.html must be copied into the pico engine's public folder.

 It has a pico with the OpenWest2018.kiosk ruleset installed.